How to Write a Vacation Request Email (+ Tips & Examples)

 “Maintain a professional tone that’s straight to the point as you outline your requested days.
 Include a respectful sign-off and invite your manager to follow up with any additional questions.”

-Here’s how you might go about it:
+Here’s an example of how to go about it:

 Hi, [Manager’s name],